yali-leshem/Assembler/README.md

-This Assembler was written in C, as the main project in the course of designing systems in the university.
+This Assembler was written in C, as the main project in the course of systems design in the university.